Looking for insight on how to care for your Dusty Miller plant? We put together a guide for Dusty Miller care.

 What is the Dusty Miller plant?

-First of all, Dusty Miller (sometimes referred to as “Silver Ragwort”) is a popular annual with silvery leaves.
-The plant grows great in landscape beds, pots, hanging baskets and container gardens.
+Dusty Miller (sometimes referred to as “Silver Ragwort”) is a popular annual with silvery leaves.
+The plant grows great in landscape beds, pots, hanging baskets, and container gardens.

 If left to grow freely, Dusty Miller will grow small yellow flowers, similar to daisy’s blooms.
 Dusty Miller is known more for its gorgeous foliage than its flowers.

 Dusty Miller Plant Care

-Whether you are growing your Dusty Miller plant from seed or your purchased a plug from a local greenhouse, your success at growing a healthy plant depends on the care and attention your give it.
+Whether you are growing your Dusty Miller plant from seed or purchasing a plug from a local greenhouse, your success at growing a healthy plant depends on the care and attention you give it.

 Here are some of the top things to consider when planting, caring for, and enjoying your Dusty Miller plant.

 Dusty Miller grows best with full to partial sun exposure.
 As a general guideline, your Dusty Miller should get at least 4 hours of sun exposure every day.

-Generally, Dusty Miller are drought resistant — their plant biology allows the plant to tolerate and even excel with a full day of sun and heat.
+Generally, Dusty Miller is drought-resistant — their plant biology allows the plant to tolerate and even excel with a full day of sun and heat.

 Dusty Miller plants will thrive when grown in temperatures that range from 40-60 degrees (Fahrenheit).